What Are Rich Snippets?

 Use this data to fix any invalid items or resolve any warnings the tool flags.

-Note: for more information about what structured data items the Site Audit tool recognizes, see this table here.
+For more information about what structured data items the Site Audit tool recognizes, see this table here.